intojs/two-frameworks-one-application/README.md

 A few years ago, I started on a journey to distill a better way of engineering software, one that delivers value while keeping me from burning out.

-Continuing from my last article, _The Four Layers of Single Page Applications_, together with a lot of lessons learned from Robert C. Martin's _Clean Architecture_ and Eric Evan's _Domain Driven Design_ book, I'm going to take you on a journey on developing business-driven applications.
+Continuing from my last article, _The Four Layers of Single Page Applications_, together with a lot of lessons learned from Robert C. Martin's _Clean Architecture_ and Eric Evan's _Domain Driven Design_ book, that quest led me to business-driven applications.

-You're probably asking what are business-driven applications and how do we go on about building them?
+Right now, you’re probably wondering what they are and if it's worth learning more about them.

-# Easy, we talk to our client!
+# The gist of business-driven applications

 Whenever business people talk to me about engineering their software, the terms they use are solely related to their business domain and needs.
 I have rarely seen a client talking about JavaScript frameworks.
 The software we develop has to represent our customer's domain.